kunaldebroy/Personalized-Playlist-Recommendation-System/README.md

 Visualization: A feature similarity visualization helps illustrate the closeness between the input song and the recommended tracks, giving insight into their shared characteristics.

 By focusing on in-playlist recommendations, this system ensures that each suggestion is familiar yet varied, enhancing the listening experience within a personal music collection.

+User can change the playlist here
+(playlist_id = '5ABHKGoOzxkaa28ttQV9sE')
+# Replace with your own Client ID and Client Secret
+CLIENT_ID = ' '
+CLIENT_SECRET = ' '